-Statement of Changes in Net Assets Attributable to Unitholders For the period from 15 March 2021 to 30 June 2021
+Statement of Changes in Net Assets Attributable to Unitholders For the year ended 30 June 2023

 Under Australian Accounting Standards, net assets attributable to unitholders are classified as a liability rather than equity.
-As a result the Fund has no equity for financial reporting purposes and there were no changes in equity at the start or end of the current or prior financial period.
+As a result the Fund has no equity for financial reporting purposes and there were no changes in equity at the start of the current financial year.